emuai-cl/NFT-frontend/Textos/roadmap.md

 * Q4 2021: Fishing of car and Racing

    We finish the car's last details such as the control systems, cameras and lights.
-   NFT sale ends and the EMUs get printed on the car for the world to admire.
+   EMUs get printed on the car for the world to admire.
    The car competes in the Telemetry race in October.

 * After Telemetry Race: